garrandall/popular-music-data/tracks/neva-end-future.md

 I could tell you was into me from our instant chemistry As I reflect memory, you ride or you die for me
-I'll go to war over you want, I dont give a fuck by showing you You know what it is shawty, forever my lil shawty
+I'll go to war over you want, I don't give a fuck by showing you You know what it is shawty, forever my lil shawty
 Long as I’m swimmin’ in Benjamins, you shop with no limited You reminisce every session, know you’ll come back again